 Skin tags are benign growths that have the appearance of soft, hanging skin; these skin tags are very common with some people having between 50 and 100 of these growths.
-They can be removed by a medical procedure; however, this tends to be quite an expensive option and has therefore prompted many people to turn to a common household product to help remove their skin tags.
+They can be removed by a medical procedure or by natural products such as Dermatend; however, this tends to be quite an expensive option and has therefore prompted many people to turn to a common household product to help remove their skin tags.
 Reports already indicate that the use of nail polish to remove skin tags can be highly effective, with large numbers of people finding success by using it.

 It would appear that skin tags become more common as you age, additionally there are some other factors that can affect the number of skin tags an individual might get, and these are: